openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-clone.md

       storage: 4Gi
 ```

 The above yaml says that create a volume from the snapshot zfspv-snap.
 Applying the above yaml will create a clone volume on the same node where the original volume is present.
 The newly created clone PV will also be there on the same node where the original PV is there.
-Apply the clone yaml
+Apply the clone yaml.

 ```
 $ kubectl apply -f clone.yaml